‘Believe in miracles’: 21-year-old survives cardiac arrest, being taken off life support

 “The doctors told us there is no reason it has gone this way.
 They did an MRI, and it had improved.
 They had expected from the beginning it would reveal more damage as time went on, but it had improved,” Beth said.

-Benedict began breathing on his own, and within 3 days his eyes were open and he was responding with his fingers.
+Benedict began breathing on his own, and within three days his eyes were open and he was responding with his fingers.

 He began to improve rapidly at a pace that left his doctors at KU baffled.